Capturing Travel Mode Adoption in Designing On-demand Multimodal Transit Systems: Introduction

 \section{Introduction}

 This paper considers On-Demand Multimodal Transit Systems (ODMTS) \citep{Arthur2019,ISE2019}, a new type of transit systems that combine on-demand shuttles with fixed routes served by buses or rail.
 ODMTS are organized around a number of hubs, on-demand shuttles serve local demand and act as feeders to and from the hubs, and fixed routes provide high-frequency service between hubs.
 By dispatching in real time on-demand shuttles to pick up riders at their origins and drop them off at their destinations, ODMTS are ``door-to-door'' and address the first/last mile problem that plagues most of the transit systems.
-Moreover, ODMTS address congestion and economy of scale by providing high-frequency services along high-density corridors.
-They have been shown to bring substantial convenience and cost benefits in simulation and pilot studies in the city of Canberra, Australia \citep{Arthur2019}, the transit system of the University of Michigan \citep{ISE2019}, the Ann-Arbor/Ypsilanti region in Michigan \citep{Basciftci2020}, and the city of Atlanta \citep{TransferGraphs2020}.
+Moreover, ODMTS address congestion and economy of scale by providing high-frequency services along high-density corridors. {Figure \ref{sampleODMTSFigure} presents a sample ODMTS with buses between hubs along with the on-demand shuttles that can serve these hubs.} They have been shown to bring substantial convenience and cost benefits in simulation and pilot studies in the city of Canberra, Australia \citep{Arthur2019}, the transit system of the University of Michigan \citep{ISE2019}, the Ann-Arbor/Ypsilanti region in Michigan \citep{Basciftci2020}, and the city of Atlanta \citep{TransferGraphs2020}.
 ODMTS differ from micro-mobility in that they are designed and operated holistically.
 The ODMTS design thus becomes a variant of the hub-arc location problem \citep{Campbell2005b,Campbell2005a}: It is an optimization model that decides which bus/rail lines to open in order to maximize convenience and minimize costs \citep{Arthur2019}.
 This optimization model uses, as input, the current demand, i.e., the set of origin-destination pairs in the existing transit system.